Privacy & Cookies

 Information collected by us

-- When you contact us about the supply of any of our goods or services, make an enquiry or ask us for information, you will be asked to provide some personal data (such as your name, business or billing address, telephone number, e-mail address).
+- When you contact us to make an enquiry or ask us for information about the supply of goods or services you will be asked to provide some personal data (such as your name, business or billing address, telephone number, e-mail address).

 - When you visit our website we log your Internet Protocol (IP) address, that is a string of numbers unique to your computer that is recorded by our web server when you request any page or component on our website.
 We use this to receive and send information from and to you over the internet and to monitor your use of our website.